mrjacobbloom/sb3-theme/README.md

 //initialize a new Sb3Theme object and store it in the variable "t" var t = new Sb3Theme();

-// "addInit" funcions only run when the editor is first opened t.addInit(function() {
+// "addInit" functions only run when the editor is first opened t.addInit(function() {

   // add a blur filter to the SVG